TranNhatTan14/Obsidian/Q&A.md

 - Who am I
-> - Who am I not
+> Who am I not
-> - What are my strengths?
+> What are my strengths?
-> - What are my weakness?
+> What are my weakness?
-> - How do I define success?
+> How do I define success?
-> - What activities do you enjoy most
+> What activities do you enjoy most
-> - What are you grateful for?
+> What are you grateful for?
-> - What is your dream job?
+> What is your dream job?
-> - What makes me happy?
+> What makes me happy?
-> - What makes me afraid?
+> What makes me afraid?
->- What is the most important things to me?
+>What is the most important things to me?
-> - What are my goals
+> What are my goals
-> - Why are these goals important to me
+> Why are these goals important to me
-> - Khi đọc sách mình sẽ có nhiều thứ cần note lại
+> Khi đọc sách mình sẽ có nhiều thứ cần note lại
-> - Làm sao để hệ thống hóa kiến thức
+> Làm sao để hệ thống hóa kiến thức

 DId the phone more heavier when full of battery or full of storage?
 (This is a fun question about energy and technical)